Honda Insight: Third generation (ZE4; 2018)

 The third-generation Honda Insight prototype debuted at the 2018 North American International Auto Show, and the production version was unveiled at the 2018 New York International Auto Show.
 It is based on the tenth-generation Honda Civic sedan, and shares similar exterior and interior dimensions (although the Insight is about one inch longer than its non-hybrid counterpart).
 Unlike the previous Insight, it is a traditional sedan, not a five-door liftback.

-The new Insight uses Honda's third generation two-motor hybrid powertrain, featuring a 1.5-liter gasoline engine that runs on Atkinson cycle combined with an electric motor and a lithium-ion battery pack.
+The new Insight uses Honda's third generation two-motor hybrid powertrain, featuring a 1.5-liter gasoline engine that runs on an Atkinson cycle engine, combined with an electric motor and a lithium-ion battery pack.

 The Insight shares the same trunk space as the tenth-generation Honda Civic sedan, as the batteries for the Insight do not impede on trunk space.
-The fully digital LCD instrument cluster was taken from the larger 2018 Honda Accord, and many interior styling features were taken from the tenth-generation Honda Civic Sedan, which is assembled at the same Greensburg, Indiana plant as the all-new Insight.
+The fully digital LCD instrument cluster was taken from the larger 2018 Honda Accord, and many interior styling features were taken from the tenth-generation Honda Civic Sedan, which is assembled at the same Greensburg, Indiana, plant as the all-new Insight.
 Honda projects a 55 mpgus city, 49 mpgus highway fuel economy, and 52 mpgus combined rating for the 2019 Insight LX and EX trim levels, as compared to the 51 mpgus city, 45 mpgus highway, and 48 mpgus combined fuel economy ratings on the top Touring trim, which introduces leather seating to the Insight for the first and only time.
 The difference in fuel economy between the versions is due to the higher weight and added equipment of the Touring version.

 The third-generation Honda Insight went on sale at Honda dealerships in the United States in June 2018 as a 2019 model year vehicle with a retail price starting at $22,830 plus $895 destination charge.
 It was also launched in Mexico on September 6, 2018, and later in Japan on December 13, 2018, and went on sale on the next day.

 In April 2022, Honda announced that the Insight would be discontinued after the 2022 model year, with production ending in June.
-A new Civic Hybrid will replace the Insight.
+A new Civic Hybrid replaced the Insight.